• FAQ

 One of the most significant shifts in senior living is the move away from expensive entrance fees.
 Many retirees simply do not want, or cannot afford, to tie up large sums of money just to move into a community.
 Instead, they are seeking predictable monthly costs and flexible service options.

-Silver Bay reflects this new model.
+Silver Bay reflects this new model on what active adults are looking for in 2026.
 There is no massive entrance fee.
 Residents purchase a thoughtfully designed manufactured home at a cost significantly lower than traditional housing and pay monthly lot rent that includes lawn care, water, sewer, trash, and access to all community amenities.
 This approach offers financial clarity while allowing residents to keep their savings accessible.

 Equally important is service flexibility.
 Residents are not locked into bundled meal plans or services they do not need.
 You live independently in your own home and choose how and when to enjoy community amenities.
 This balance of affordability and autonomy is exactly what modern retirees are looking for.